 With fewer regulations on benefits, the new rule will give health insurance companies more flexibility.
 With more flexibility, the Trump administration is hoping insurers will get creative with their policies, bringing more competition and options to the marketplace for consumers.

 The individual mandate was repealed for 2019.
-Meaning, Americans without health coverage in 2019 will not be subject to a tax penalty.
-However, up until Monday, anyone without health insurance in 2018 would still have to pay up come tax season.
+Meaning, Americans without health coverage in 2019 and 2020 will not be subject to a tax penalty.

 Verification For Premium Tax Credits

 The final CMS rule is also going to attempt to improve the integrity of the Advanced Premium Tax Credits (APTC) program.
 It hopes to do this by “implementing stronger checks” that would take tougher measures to verify anyone applying for Advanced Premium Tax Credits earn the income they claim.
 The new measure is also going to disqualify any applicant who fails to file taxes or reconcile prior APTCs.